kaylahrose/kaylahrose/README.md

-- 🌱 I’m a software engingeer profficient in Ruby on Rails.
+- 🌱 I’m a software engingeer at AdaMarie.
 - 📚 I'm currently cross learning React.
 - 👯 I’m looking to collaborate on open source projects.
 - 💬 Ask me about data privacy.